iamkirankumaryadav/Library/Data Analysis/Power BI.md

 - Power BI `Desktop` ( Create and Publish to Service )
 - Power BI `Service` ( Sharing and Collaboration )

+### Important Points

+Few Important Points which we can know only by Experience.

+1. When we open `CSV` File in Microsoft Excel it opens as a `Sheet`.